abhishek-kumar-code/Redfish_Public/Specification.md

 * Scalable – To support stand-alone machines to racks of equipment found in cloud service environments.
 * Flexible - To support a wide variety of systems found in service today.
 * Extensible – To support new and vendor-specific capabilities cleanly within the framework of the data model.
-* Backward Compatible– To enable new capabilities to be added while preserving investments in earlier versions of the specifications.
+* Backward Compatible - To enable new capabilities to be added while preserving investments in earlier versions of the specifications.
 * Interoperable – To provide a useful, required baseline that ensures common level of functionality and implementation consistency across multiple vendors.
 * System-Focused – To efficiently support the most commonly required platform hardware management capabilities that are used in scalable environments, while also being capable of managing current server environments.
 * Standards based - To leverage protocols and standards that are widely accepted and used in environments today - in particular, programming environments that are being widely adopted for developing web-based clients today.